trimble-oss/modus-wc-2.0/src/components/atoms/modus-wc-typography/readme.md

 ## Overview

-A customizable typography component used to render text with different sizes, variants, weights, and text casing.
+A customizable typography component used to render text with different sizes, variants, and weights.

 Adheres to WCAG 2.2 standards.